-Here is a selection of exhibitions featuring Chinese Australian artist Fan Dongwang's art.
+Here is a selection of exhibitions featuring Chinese-Australian artist / painter Fan Dongwang's artwork.

 Pandemic Body Project Exhibitions

 In our pandemic ravaged world, human race has been knocked of its pedestal: shocked, devastated dumfounded and humbled, our bodies bear little resemblance to the “normal and idealise” human body.
 Mixed with different races, colours, and genders, they are confused, depersonalized, cool and inorganic, and easy to reshape.
 This is an imaginative vision of the new bodily world as a huge map of the post pandemic psyche, an urgent wake up call to rethink our future existence.
 Australian Chinese artist Fan Dongwang's Pandemic Body project exhibitions focus not only on my own adaption and survival, but also on the wider Australian arts community’s recovery and resilience as a response to the enormous economical and physiological damage the pandemic has caused.

 Fan Dongwang, Yu Youhan and Li Shan.
 Casula Powerhouse Arts Centre